 September 14th - October 1st, 2020

 Join Dan and Tanya in Namibia and Botswana by AIR!
 Experience the unspoiled iconic landscapes of Namibia, one of the world’s most spectacular desert ecosystems.
 Sleep in comfort along the rim of Fish River Canyon, the second largest canyon on Earth!
-Photograph the deserted ghost town Kolmanskop.
+Photograph the deserted ghost town of Kolmanskop.
 Fly over this enchanting land where colossal sand dunes and red rock canyons create striking shapes and colors under an endless African sky.
 And YES, there are pink flamingos in Namibia!
 Photograph the strikingly beautiful Himba people.
 A final stop in Botswana at a luxurious lodge grants us exclusive access to photo hides—photograph animals and birds at eye level, or enjoy a land safari.
 See more by air with Natural Exposures!

 Meet Daniel and Tanya Cox